angulardart/angular/doc/router/migration.md

     Note, in lifecycle methods, prefer the RouterState arguments to the Router.current property.
-This is important to ensure you're accessing the correct state do the asynchronous nature of routing.
+This is important to ensure you're accessing the correct state due to the asynchronous nature of routing.

     **Old code:**